tuskyapp/Tusky/README.md

 If you have any bug reports, feature requests or questions please open an issue or send us a toot at [Tusky@mastodon.social](https://mastodon.social/@Tusky)!

+For translating Tusky into your language, visit https://weblate.tusky.app/

 ### Head of development

 This app was developed by [Vavassor@mastodon.social](https://mastodon.social/@Vavassor).